itsniteshh/100_days_python_bootcamp/Everyday planner.md

 # Day 13 - 30th May
 - Completed 3 exercises from Class chapter
 - not going fast because CLASS is little difficult to understand

+# Day 14 - 31st May
+- Completed 2 exercises froom Class
+- will learn about Inheritance now